-To promote resilient housing, the Program will provide assistance to structures that require structural repairs and retrofitting, or "hardening" to withstand future disasters.
+To promote resilient housing, the Program will provide assistance for structural repairs and retrofitting, or "hardening" to withstand future disasters.
 Repair alone is not eligible under the SFM Program.
 The scope of work shall depict the necessary repair/retrofit measures which may include but are not limited to the following activities: